 If you decline acceptance, please do not forget to de-enrol from the Master’s programme in Studielink.

-If you have been conditionally admitted to the Master's programme, this means that we need to verify your prior academic credentials.
+If you have been conditionally admitted to the Master's programme, it means that we need to verify your prior academic credentials.
 You will need to send certified copies of your transcripts and degree certificates.
-Note that you need to send these documents by post before the deadline (see step 1).
 Photocopies or scans of original, certified documents are not accepted.